Minter blockchain

 - Threshold

-How to create multisig wallet
+How to create a multisig wallet

 TO BE DESCRIBED

-How to use multisig wallet
+How to use a multisig wallet

 TO BE DESCRIBED